 Car Rental Loss and Damage Insurance Claims Unit,

 Cleveland, Ohio 44101-4729.

-Our pick for a premium card with travel insurance
+Consider a card with travel insurance from another brand

 Compare credit cards with travel insurance